|

 The only known photographs of Union dead at Gettysburg

-(Picture to the Left: Union soldiers, possibly from the New York Excelsior
+(Left) Picture of Union soldiers, possibly from the New York Excelsior

 Brigade, lie in death where they last stood in line of battle on July 2.
-National Archives.)
+National Archives.

 Some of heaviest fighting of the second day occurred on the Abraham Trostle